 Subject of the Contract (Appendix 1 to the Contract);

 Contractor’s Tender form (Appendix 2 to the Contract);

+Ground for Exclusion of Subcontractors (Appendix 3 to the Contract)

 Information regarding protection of personal data of the persons designated as business contact under agreements concluded with Operator Gazociągów Przesyłowych GAZ-SYSTEM S.A.
-(Appendix 3 to the Contract).
+(Appendix 4 to the Contract).